-Before we jump into the study, let’s look at how these two powerful retirement tools work.
-With a Roth IRA, your money is taxed when you make your contribution, allowing you to withdraw your money tax-free.
+First, let’s look at how these two powerful retirement tools work.
+Traditional and Roth IRAs are structured pretty much the same, with the only real difference being when your money gets taxed.
+With a Roth IRA, your money is taxed when you make your contribution, allowing you to withdraw your money tax free in retirement.
 With a traditional IRA, taxes are deferred until you withdraw your money.

 As it so happens, this is essentially what the Harvard Business School study concluded as well.
 (The study was based on 10,000 employees across a variety of industries who invested in either a Roth or a traditional 401(k), but the results translate just as well to IRAs.)